TuxedoBerries/Transformo/README.md

 - First is the type of the field.
 Most of the primitive types are supported. (byte, sbyte, int, uint, short, ushort, long, ulong, float, double, char, bool, string, decimal)
 - Second is the short version of the name of the field
-- Third is the name of the field. add a *@* at the end if the field is the key of the table.
+- Third is the name of the field. add a **@** at the end if the field is the key of the table.
 Only one key is supported.

+If the sheet name starts with a **!** the content will be ignored, this is useful in case you want to add comments, validations or others.

 ## Templates